mikkellhf/DIS_PG98/README.md

 # Potential problems
-If the following error is shown when the command: python3 run.py, is run:
+If the following error is shown:

 "C:\path\DIS_PG98>python3 run.py